 - Always fully apply the parking brake when leaving your vehicle, or it may roll and cause damage or injury.
-Also be certain to leave an automatic transmission in PARK, a manual transmission in RE-VERSE or FIRST gear.
+Also be certain to leave the transmission in PARK.
 Failure to do so may allow the vehicle to roll and cause damage or injury. - Never leave children alone in a vehicle.
 Leaving unattended children in a vehicle is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Don't leave the key in the ignition.
+Do not leave the key in the ignition.
 A child could operate power windows, other controls, or move the vehicle. - Be sure the parking brake is fully disengaged before driving, failure to do so can lead to brake problems due to excessive heating of the rear brakes.